Geeoon/DNS-Tunnel-Keylogger/README.md

 The `-l` option will show warnings and errors.
 Can be useful for debugging.

 `logger.sh` and `connection.sh` must be in the same directory for the keylogger to work.
-If you want persistance, you can add the command to `.profile` to start on every new interactive shell or on login.
+If you want persistance, you can add the command to `.bashrc` to start on every new interactive shell.
 ### `connection.sh`
 ```
 Usage: command [-options] domain